colory-games/UEPlugin-AccessVariableByName/README.md

 > TODO: Add image

 * Get/Set variables by specifing name and target object.
 * These nodes will analyze the name and target (static analysis), and change the node's pin type to the same variable type automatically.
-This ensures that the pin type is valid.
+  * This ensures that the pin type is valid.
-* The name pin supports a simple syntax to access the deep nested variable.
+* The name pin supports [a custom syntax](docs/tutorial.md#custom-syntax) to access the deep nested variable.

 ### Get/Set Variables by Name (Dynamic)

 > TODO: Add image

 * Get/Set variables by specifing name and target object.
 * These nodes accepts the name which can be changed dynamically at runtime.
-This feature is useful when you get/set many variables at once.
+  * This feature is useful when you get/set many variables at once.
-* The name pin supports a simple syntax to access the deep nested variable.
+* The name pin supports [a custom syntax](docs/tutorial.md#custom-syntax) to access the deep nested variable.

 ## Supported Environment